tdaylan/mergen/README.md

-# CTLC (Classifier for TESS Light Curve)
+# CTLC

-CTLC is a machine learning platform to classify time series data.
+CTLC is a unsupersived learning framework.
+It allows you to find novelties in and classify time-series data (e.g., light curves) in astrophysics.

-The explorer function allows you to explore the effects of hyperparameters (and generative parameters of mock data) on the performance metrics of binary classification on time-series data.